Read Acts 3:1 – 5:16

 b) Caiaphas – according to the Romans (Robertson’s Word Pictures)

-c) Annas 4:6 – according to the Jews (Robertson’s Word Pictures)
+c) Annas 4:6 – according to the Jews (Robertson’s Word Pictures) - The Sanhedrin asked the following question of Peter and John:

 a) What have you done?